Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 + `DEBUG` is for messages that should not appear when the end user operates the application, they are **only meant for developers**.
 These messages will not be stored or printed to the console unless we specifically request the logging suite to do so
 + `INFO` is for **benign status updates**, for example, `successfully opened file at (...)`.
 We should not overuse these, as they can clutter up log files.
 + `WARNING` is for messages that should attempt to **prevent undesirable but not critical behavior before it occurs**.
 For example, when attempting to close a file while it is still being written to, a warning should be printed and the closing should be postponed until the writing is done.
 + `CRITICAL` is for errors.
 In many languages, an error means the end of runtime, which is unacceptable for GUI applications.
 If the application throws an Julia exception, that exception [should be caught](https://docs.julialang.org/en/v1/manual/control-flow/#Exception-Handling) and printed as a `CRITICAL` log message instead.
-This is the responsibility of the software developer, and we should do our best to make it, so an application cannot crash under any circumstances.
 + `FATAL` is the most severe log level and should only be used as an absolute last resort.
 Once a `FATAL` warning is printed, the application exits immediately.
-These should be reserved for issues that make it impossible to run an application, for example `no gaphics card detected.
-Quitting...`
+These should be reserved for issues that make it impossible to run an application, for example `no gaphics card detected. quitting...`

 We see that our message from before was designated as `CRITICAL`.
 This is because adding a widget to itself would effectively deadlock the application, ending runtime.
 This makes it an issue too severe for a `WARNING`, but it is still recoverable (by preventing the insertion), therefore `FATAL` would be inappropriate.

 `WARNING`s may be triggered by users.
 If a user is able to trigger a `CRITICAL` log message, this inherently means we as developers failed to prevent the user from doing so.
 An issue like this should be addressed by redesigning the application, as opposed to educating users.
 For a large enough user base, the latter will inevitably fail and cause the error to happen anyway.

 #### Time Stamp